Injured Mayfield candle factory workers to file lawsuit - NewsBreak

 Employees have reported they were told leaving the factory during the tornado would cost them their jobs .

-Attorneys of the victims stated the allegations will include serious violations of worker safety laws as well as a massive cover-up scheme discovered in the past 24 hours.Biden to tour storm-ravaged Kentucky
+Attorneys of the victims stated the allegations will include serious violations of worker safety laws as well as a massive cover-up scheme discovered in the past 24 hours.Biden arrives in storm-ravaged Kentucky

 Gov. Beshear is not taking these allegations lightly, stating the nature of the investigation will align with the seriousness of the allegations being made.